Prerequisites#

 containerd containerd.io 2.2.2 ...

-• Helm installed.
-Use the command below to install Helm or refer to the Helm documentation for installation instructions.
+If Helm is not installed or the command is not found, refer to the Helm documentation for installation instructions.

 apiVersion: kubelet.config.k8s.io/v1beta1